ravendb/docs/docs/consumer/advanced/document-metadata.markdown

     where doc["@metadata"]["Raven-Entity-Name"] != null
     select new { Tag = doc["@metadata"]["Raven-Entity-Name"] };

-Using the HTTP API, some metadata is sent as headers and some as a JSON document embedded in the entity's document.
+Using the HTTP API, some metadata is sent as headers when getting and manipulating a single document andas a JSON document embedded in the entity's document (inside the `@metadata` element) when dealing with multiple documents.

 ## Manipulating metadata